 Some Brands Take the Power of Being Climate Neutral Seriously

-As fires start to blaze across California (again), floods wreak havoc in Nashville causing mass amounts of devastation, natural disasters begin to resurface after the earth paused for a year thanks to Mother Nature and the global pandemic, it’s obvious that climate change is an active part of our new norm.
+As fires start to blaze across California (again), floods wreak havoc in Nashville, causing mass amounts of devastation, and as natural disasters begin to resurface after the earth paused for a year thanks to Mother Nature and the global pandemic, it’s obvious that climate change is an active part of our new norm.
 Whether we see rising temperatures or record-breaking freezes, finding ways we can slow the reality of climate change and the ascent of the rapid environmental crises is staring at us square in the eyes.

-The situation seems dire, but there are so many things we as consumers can do to decrease carbon emissions, lower our carbon footprint, and be part of the solution.
+The situation seems dire, but there are so many things we as consumers can do to decrease carbon emissions, lower our carbon footprint and be part of the solution.
 We can make everyday changes that pack a big slow-down-the-climate-crisis punch.
 Supporting brands who make products responsibly, supporting those companies willing to protect the planet while selling to consumers takes responsible spending to all new heights.
-All of which to say, after a year indoors, making decisions to use our spending power (and women are the most powerful consumers) consider supporting brands and products that actually stand behind climate consciousness.
+All of which to say, after a year indoors, while making decisions to use our spending power (and women are the most powerful consumers), consider supporting brands and products that actually stand behind climate consciousness.

 That’s where the new Climate Neutral Certified (CNC) label comes in.
-Much like products with labels that say plant-based, gluten-free, grassfed, or even LEED Certified, knowing how the products we use are made matters.
+Much like products with labels that say plant-based, gluten-free, grass-fed, or even LEED Certified, knowing how the products we use are made matters.

 That CNC label means the difference between supporting the protection of our planet and contributing to the growing climate crisis.
-As the list of climate neutral certified companies expands, when a company chooses to become certified as Climate Neutral they must undergo requirements that enforce climate neutrality including taking responsibility for all carbon emissions associated with the manufacturing and distribution of their products (Scope 1-3 emissions) and verifiably offsetting to net-zero.
-In other words, sustainability, lowering their carbon footprint, and consciously moving towards zero emissions, the companies who have garnered the Climate Neutral Certification label are who we should support.
+As the list of climate-neutral certified companies expands, when a company chooses to become certified as Climate Neutral they must undergo requirements that enforce climate neutrality, including taking responsibility for all carbon emissions associated with the manufacturing and distribution of their products (Scope 1-3 emissions) and verifiably offsetting to net-zero.
+In other words, sustainability, lowering their carbon footprint and consciously moving towards zero emissions–the companies who have garnered the Climate Neutral Certification label are who we should support.